InterSystems Data Platforms and performance – Part 8 Hyper-Converged Infrastructure Capacity and Performance Planning

 Are InterSystems' products supported on HCI?

 It is InterSystems policy and procedure to verify and release InterSystems’ products against processor types and operating systems including when operating systems are virtualised.
-For specifics see InterSystems support policy and Release Information.
+Please note InterSystems Advisory: Software Defined Data Centers (SDDC) and Hyper-Converged Infrastructure (HCI).

 For example: Caché 2016.1 running on Red Hat 7.2 operating system on vSAN on x86 hosts is supported.